vyperlogix/nagios-nsca-helper-client/README.md

 This mode creates the monitoring config file for a single VM.

+See create.sh for the details.

 Monitor Mode:

 This mode automates the monitoring for a single vm.

+See monitor.sh for the details.

+Enjoy.